 Ramadan falls on the ninth month of the Islamic year.
-Muslims use the lunar cycle as the basis of their calendar which follows the cycles of the moon.
-This makes the Islamic calendar approximately 11 days shorter than the Gregorian calendar (which follows the solar cycles) used across most of the world, and that means the date of Ramadan changes every year.
+Muslims use the lunar cycle as the basis of their calendar, which follows the moon’s cycles.
+This makes the Islamic calendar approximately 11 days shorter than the Gregorian calendar (which follows the solar cycles) used across most of the world, meaning the date of Ramadan changes every year.

 Although the exact date of Ramadan changes, Muslims know when Ramadan is because the first glimpse of a crescent moon indicates that a new month has begun.
-When the ninth crescent moon appears in the sky above Mecca (the Islamic holy city), Muslims know it is Ramadan.
-They know Ramadan is over when the 10th crescent moon is seen above Mecca.
+When the ninth crescent moon appears in the sky above Makkah (the Islamic holy city), Muslims know it is Ramadan.
+They know Ramadan is over when the 10th crescent moon is seen above Makkah.

 How is Ramadan Observed?

-Ramadan is a time to be extra kind and generous, and that’s why Muslims do “Sadaqah” which means “good deeds”.
-Those good deeds can be anything, from helping an old person or litter picking, all the way to giving away clothes, food and money to those who don’t have any.
+Ramadan is a time to be extra kind and generous, and that’s why Muslims do “Sadaqah”, which means “good deeds”.
+Those good deeds can be anything, from helping an older person or litter picking to giving away clothes, food, and money to those who don’t have any.

-At the end of Ramadan, every Muslim – no matter how old they are – must make a charitable donate called Fitrana.
-If a child can’t pay, the head of their household should pay on their behalf.
+At the end of Ramadan, every Muslim – no matter how old they are – must make a charitable donation called Fitrana.
+If a child can’t pay, the head of the household should pay on their behalf.
 This donation is used to buy food for those who do not have any.

 Why is Ramadan Observed?

-Muslims also observe Ramadan to strengthen their bond with God and to purify their minds, body’s, and souls.
+Muslims also observe Ramadan to strengthen their bond with God and to purify their minds, bodies, and souls.

 What are the Rules of Fasting?

-The biggest part of Ramadan is that Muslims must fast, and there are a few rules around who should do it and how it’s done.
+The biggest part of Ramadan is that Muslims must fast, and there are a few rules about who should do it and how it’s done.

 People who don’t have to fast are: